Time management

 Success Strategy

 Some people find it helpful to schedule high priority or difficult activities first to get them accomplished and out of the way.
 Others find that scheduling one simple, easy task to start with helps them get settled into work, after which they can tackle a difficult task.
-Whatever style works best for you, prioritize difficult or goal oriented activities and at a specific time to do them.
-Use talking on the telephone, going shopping, running errands, etc., as rewards for working on high priority projects.

 -